strategicdata/pmhc-mds-spec/doc/data-specification/validation-rules.rst

 Client
 ------

-.. 'english_proficiency_check' is slightly complicated by dob_status_id: it applies for persons under 5 with an exact dob, or persons under 6 with an approximate dob and not for unknown dobs

-.. 'nonempty_slk' actually enforces that SLK is either 14, 32 or 40 characters long
+  * :ref:`dfn-slk` must but 14, 32 or 40 characters long
   * :ref:`dfn-prof_english` response '0: Not applicable (persons under 5
-    years of age or who speak only English)'  is only allowed when the persons age is under 5 years of age or where :ref:`dfn-main_lang_at_home` is '1201: English'
+    years of age or who speak only English)' is only allowed where

+    * :ref:`dfn-main_lang_at_home` is '1201: English', or
+    * :ref:`dfn-est_date_of_birth` is  '1: Date of birth is accurate' and the person is under 5, or
+    * :ref:`dfn-est_date_of_birth` is '2: Date of birth is an estimate' and the person is under 6

+    Where :ref:`dfn-est_date_of_birth` is '8: Date of birth is a dummy' or '9: Accuracy of stated date of birth is not known' :ref:`dfn-prof_english` is not checked.
   * :ref:`dfn-date_of_birth` must not be in the future

 .. _episode-current-validations: